Music Policy

 Right On aims to showcase the diversity of African-American, Afro-Latin, Afro-Caribbean, and African musical traditions, while connecting the dots between them.

-Depending on the DJs, other genres you may hear include benga, biguine, bomba, cha-cha-chá, compas, gospel, makossa, mento, plena, soca, son montuno, and soukous.
+Depending on the DJ line-up, other genres you may hear include benga, biguine, bomba, cha-cha-chá, compas, gospel, makossa, mento, plena, soca, son montuno, and soukous.

-Dr Séculaire encourages guest DJs to highlight the talented but oft-overlooked women and queer singers, musicians, and songwriters who made their mark despite the additional barriers of sexism and queerphobia they faced in the music industry and society as a whole.
+Right On encourages DJs to highlight the talented but oft-overlooked women and LGBTQ+ singers, musicians, and songwriters who made their mark despite the additional barriers of sexism and queerphobia they faced in the music industry and society as a whole.

 No electronic music

-Right On is a celebration of non-electronic dance music from across the Black diaspora.
-This means there are no computerised beats added to the mix.
+Right On is an event celebrating non-electronic dance music from across the Black diaspora.
+There are no computerised beats added to the mix.

-You won’t hear digital genres like electro, techno, house, reggaeton, drum & bass, jazztronica (nu jazz), or broken beat (bruk).
+Unlike at most other UK clubs, the DJs don’t play digital genres like house, techno, electro, reggaeton, drum & bass, jazztronica (nu jazz), or broken beat (bruk).